Chris Sutton's Premier League predictions v rapper Dapz on the Map

 Everton have got something about them now under Frank Lampard but I have been really impressed with Fulham too, and I have written them off too many times this season.

-Marco Silva's side are lively home or away and they will have a real go at Goodison Park too - the battle between Aleksandar Mitrovic and James Tarkowski and Conor Coady will be a really good one.
+Marco Silva's side are lively home or away and they will have a real go here - the battle between Aleksandar Mitrovic and James Tarkowski and Conor Coady will be a really good one.

 You could make a case for both teams to win this one... so I am going for a draw.